spencerwilf/spencerwilf/README.md

 &nbsp;

-Hey there!
+<p align='center'>Hey there!
 I'm Spencer, a full-stack software engineer and recent graduate from UC Santa Barbara who is seeking to work on meaningful, cutting-edge projects with great people.
-Aside from developing software, I also have experience in marketing, finance and e-commerce and would be excited to bring my diverse experiences to a dynamic team.
+Aside from developing software, I also have experience in marketing, finance and e-commerce and would be excited to bring my diverse experiences to a dynamic team.</p>

 ---